Updated April 2026

 Enkephalin Degradation Inhibition

-Like its sister compound Selank, Semax inhibits enzymes involved in the degradation of enkephalins and other endogenous regulatory peptides (IC50 = 10 micromolar).
-This stabilization of endogenous opioid peptides may contribute to stress-reducing and mood-stabilizing effects, though the clinical significance of this particular pathway is considered uncertain.
+Like its sister compound Selank, Semax slows the breakdown of enkephalins — your body's natural pain-relieving and mood-stabilizing molecules (similar to endorphins).
+By keeping these molecules active longer, Semax may contribute to its calming and mood-balancing effects, though the clinical importance of this specific pathway is considered uncertain.

 Together, these pathways produce Semax's distinctive multi-target profile: neurotrophic support (BDNF/NGF), neurotransmitter optimization (dopamine/serotonin), neuroprotection (anti-inflammatory transcriptomic modulation), and cognitive enhancement — explaining its clinical utility across both acute neurological injury and chronic cognitive optimization applications.